tgandhi/ngx-confirm-box/projects/ngx-confirm-box/README.md

 Fourth parameter | This is representing  reject button text in confirm box, Default  value is `Cancel` | mantatory Fifth parameter  | This is representing  accept button text in confirm box, Default  value is `OKay` | mantatory

+## Dependency modules

+This package used Bootstrap for the styles, Make sure your project is imported with bootstrap

 ## License
 The MIT License (MIT)